 We’ll now briefly describe how each of these relate to operational risks.

 Operational risk related to people typically comes down to problems of either quality or quantity.
 In terms of quality, a company may not have staff members with the appropriate skill sets to solve specific challenges, for example.
-In terms of quantity, for comparison, a company may get caught with not enough employees on duty to handle high-volume business periods.
+In terms of quantity, for example, a company may find itself short of employees on duty during high-volume periods.

 This problem is largely handled by hiring or activating more employees.
-However, that comes with further complications: selecting appropriate candidates, training them properly, enticing them to stay with the company, and so on.
+However, that comes with additional complications: selecting appropriate candidates, properly training them, enticing them to stay with the company, and so on.

 Every business has processes: sequences of tasks that must be followed in order for the company’s operations to run correctly.
 Operations risk tends to happen here when companies don’t refine their processes or don’t fully document what must be done for them.